girordo/microfrontends-with-react/README.md

-# microfrontends-with-react
-🤏🏻 Microfrontends with React
+# 🤏🏻 Microfrontends with React